Collage of The Equine Practice Company’s Practitioner’s Program digital platform shown on desktop, tablet, and mobile devices with RACE logo.

-Stop second-guessing yourself in the field or the practice.
+Stop second-guessing yourself in the field or in ambulatory practice

-Trusted by 1,247+ equine vets to improve clinical confidence, skills, and case outcomes – without needing to travel for CE.
+Trusted by 1,247+ equine veterinarians to improve clinical confidence, skills, and case outcomes – without needing to travel for CE.

 As a mum, business owner and veterinarian I love this program.
 It’s so easy to up skill myself without having to travel to CE.
 This program is worth every cent.